 I can see more if I am neither for nor against any method or material.
 The use of abstraction or representation depends on the nature of the questions being adressed.
-My interests include jumping the gap between a geometric formalism and a highly descriptive, narrative visual vernacular, I move between the two and it often feels like looking at the stars, and down at my feet.
+My interests include jumping the gap between a geometric formalism and a highly descriptive, narrative visual vernacular.
+Moving between these two often feels like looking at the stars, then down at my feet.
 That back and forth has not changed-- it has in fact been a quest, a journey of commitment looking for my heart’s desire.

 And what does the heart desire?

 As a southerner born in 1944, I grew up in a word culture and somewhere along the line realized words had suffered a loss.
-You couldn’t trust um.
+You couldn’t trust them.
 What was said in church didn’t translate into everyday life.
-Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and hopefully, thrive.
+Clashes between black and white, tradition and new, rules and freedom, all called into question those stories and games used in preparing us to go out, survive, and with some luck, thrive.